 - Premature balding – from middle age (so, like, 20 years old then) or from a disease such as the above.

 - Head lice, bed lice, crabs, bed bugs – just typing this is making me itch!

-Unfortunately, when humans started wearing wigs, it arose out of a shameful necessity.
+Unfortunately, when humans started wearing wigs in the mid 17th century, it arose out of a shameful necessity.
 Allow me to explain.